 The current LPG logistics infrastructure is already existing and extensive and does not require further investment.

-- High calorific value: LPG has the highest calorific value when compared with other traditional energy sources.
-Being a gaseous fuel, the appliances that use it (boilers, heat pumps, etc.) have the highest efficiencies available.
-In fact, with the same energy requirement, a lower quantity of LPG is needed compared to other types of fuels.
+LPG has a high calorific value when compared to other traditional energy sources.
+Being a gaseous fuel, the equipment that uses it (boilers, heat pumps, water heaters, etc.) have higher efficiencies.

-- Easy transport: At room temperature, if subjected to moderate pressure, LPG goes into a liquid state, facilitating its storage and transportation.
+At room temperature, when subjected to moderate pressure, LPG changes to a liquid state, facilitating its storage and transport.

 Calorific value: comparison of energy sources

 |FUELS||LCV [kcal] *Lower Calorific Value||Yield Equipment [%]||USEFUL ENERGY [kcal]|

 |LNG||9.176 [/m3]||100||9.176 [/m3]|